lluisalemanypuig/docyourprolog/README.md

         - pnppred1
         - pnppred2

-Any description (anything after a @descr, or between the @constr and the first @param, if there is any) can contain references to parameters and predicates.
-For example, we can have the following predicates
+#### Description enrichment

-documentation:
+Any description (anything after a @descr, or between the @constr and each @param, if there is any) can contain references to parameters and predicates.
+For example, we can have the following predicates documentation:

         /**
         @form min(List,Value)